 More than 50 incoming CU Denver transfer students and their guests enjoyed pizza, games, prizes and a Colorado Rockies outing on a beautiful summer evening.

-The goal of the first-time event on June 20 was two-fold: “We just wanted to give our transfer students a chance to get to know each other,” said Abby Muro, assistant director of Transfer Admissions.
+The goal of the first-time event was two-fold: “We just wanted to give our transfer students a chance to get to know each other,” said Abby Muro, assistant director of Transfer Admissions.
 Also, for those who are interested in transferring but haven’t yet registered for classes, the welcoming dinner provided a fun and casual way to further experience CU Denver.